jimkollevik/google-sheet-cms/README.md

-# googleSpreadsheetHack
+# google sheet cms
-Create your own backend system using Google Spreadsheet
+create a cms using google spreadsheet